Guide to health savings accounts (HSAs)

 Yes.
 All account funds stay with the employee, including employer contributions, stay with the employee when they leave.

-If you’re interested in both HSAs and HRAs and can’t decide which is best for your organization, you’re in luck!
+If you're interested in both HSAs and HRAs and can't decide which is best for your organization, you're in luck!
 As an employer, you can offer both benefits at the same time.
-In fact, this approach often provides the best value to employees.
-However, some requirements must be met for employees to use an HRA and an HSA and remain compliant with regulations.
+This approach often provides the best value to employees.
+However, there are some requirements you need to meet to remain compliant.

-The simplest way for an employer to do this is to offer a "limited-purpose HRA” that only reimburses employees for expenses that are exempt from the HSA deductible requirement.
+The simplest way for an employer to offer a stand-alone HRA and an HSA together is to offer a "limited-purpose HRA” that only reimburses employees for expenses that are exempt from the HSA deductible requirement.

 These expenses include: